-- On 10 September 2010, Fairholme’s new Junior School Library was officially opened by Senator Claire Moore assisted by the Honourable Ian MacFarlane, Federal Member for Groom; Mr Ian Andersen, Chairman of the Board; Mrs Linda Evans, Fairholme Principal; and Mrs Melanie Hassall, Fairholme’s Head of Library and Information Services.
+- On 10 September 2010, Fairholme’s new Junior School Library (Junior Greta Centre) was officially opened by Senator Claire Moore assisted by the Honourable Ian MacFarlane, Federal Member for Groom; Mr Ian Andersen, Chairman of the Board; Mrs Linda Evans, Fairholme Principal; and Mrs Melanie Hassall, Fairholme’s Head of Library and Information Services.

 Also see 100 Years @ Fairholme ›

 For a more detailed history of Fairholme, the following books are recommended:

 "Fairholme - The First 75 Years 1917-1992" - John Moore.